 “Industrial relations dispute settlement through Conciliation may be continued to lawsuit in Industrial Relations Court, if no agreement is reached.
 Meanwhile, industrial relations dispute settlement through Arbitration cannot be continued to Industrial Relations Court.”

-Referring to the previous article (read also: 3 Industrial Relations Dispute Settlement Procedures That You Need to Know) which there are 3 methods of industrial relations dispute settlements referring to Law No. 2 Year 2004 concerning Industrial Relations Dispute Settlement (“IRDS Law”), namely:
+Referring to the previous article (read also: 3 Industrial Relations Dispute Settlement Procedures That You Need to Know) which there are 3 methods of industrial relations dispute settlements referring to Law No. 2 of 2004 concerning Industrial Relations Dispute Settlement (“IRDS Law”), namely:

 - Bipartite Negotiation;